 Imagine if you got to take a good break working an office job.
 You’d be out of there napping or running errands.
 You wouldn’t stay working if you didn’t have to.
 Trading is just like that.
-Take a break and don’t force trades.
+Take a break, and don’t force trades.

-That means come 3pm, traders want to get out of positions.
-Another thing to consider is that anyone wishing to avoid the PDT rule will come in to buy a stock to hold over night.
+That means come 3 pm, traders want to get out of positions.
+Another thing to consider is that anyone wishing to avoid the PDT rule will come in to buy a stock to hold overnight.

-Hence the buying and selling that picks up with power hour stocks.
+Hence, the buying and selling that picks up with power hour stocks.
 Volatility is important to trading.
 Without it, you don’t get price action.
 End of day trading can help to grow your brokerage account.

 Another great part of swing trading is allowing traders under the PDT rule to get around it.
 The PDT rule limits the amount of day trades you’re allowed if your trading account is under $25,000.

 It’s important to remember that news can affect the direction of a stock overnight.
 As a result, pay attention to earnings dates and check for any potential news.
 That is a risk with swing trading.
 You are doing it the right way as long as you have a good entry and set support and resistance alerts.

 If you’re new to trading, open a Thinkorswim paper trading account with TD Ameritrade.
 Then you can practice swing trading power hour stocks and see how the end of day trading works for you.